Backlog of Wisconsin's unemployment claims expected to continue for months

 Sen. Robert Wirch, D-Somers, said it’s been known for years that the unemployment insurance system needed to be replaced.

-"Nothing was done for six years to update that antiquated technology," Wirch said during the Wednesday meeting.
-"Republicans control how the money is spent and the budget and they chose not to put money in to upgrade the unemployment system."
+“Nothing was done for six years to update that antiquated technology,” Wirch said.
+“Republicans control how the money is spent and the budget and they chose not to put money in to upgrade the unemployment system.”

 Kapenga said putting the blame on Republicans was “a bunch of BS.”